RobHelgeson/jp-aid/docs/architecture/coding-standards.md

 # Coding Standards

 1. **Context7 First**
-   - Before starting any work, always use Context7 to gather context about the technologies, libraries, and frameworks involved in the task.
+   - Before starting any work, always use the Context7 mcp server to gather context about the technologies, libraries, and frameworks involved in the task.
 This ensures you have up-to-date, relevant information and best practices.
    - Example: Use Context7 to review docs or API usage before implementing or modifying code.

 2. **Use `npx` for Commands**